Have you followed the cutover steps?

 Commands:

-- The MD5 hashes from both commands should match.
+- The MD5 hashes from the private key, certificate signing request file, and the certificate received from the CA provider should match.
 If they do, the certificate and private key are correctly paired.

 - Example:

-The CKS requires the SSL certificate in .crt
+The VPK CKS requires the SSL certificate in .crt and .key formats:

 - .crt: Public certificate and intermediate/root certificates combined.